JetBrains/intellij-sdk-docs/basics/plugin_structure/plugin_extensions.md

 ## Declaring Extensions

-> **TIP** Auto-completion, Quick Documentation and other code insight features are available on extension point tags and attributes.
+> **TIP** Auto-completion, Quick Documentation, and other code insight features are available on extension point tags and attributes.

 1. Add an `<extensions>` element to your `plugin.xml` if it's not yet present there.
    Set the `defaultExtensionNs` attribute to one of the following values:
     * `com.intellij`, if your plugin extends the IntelliJ Platform core functionality.
-    * `{ID of a plugin}`, if your plugin extends a functionality of another plugin.
+    * `{ID of a plugin}`, if your plugin extends the functionality of another plugin.
 2. Add a new child element to the `<extensions>` element.
    The child element name must match the name of the extension point you want the extension to access.
 3. Depending on the type of the extension point, do one of the following:
-    * If the extension point was declared using the `interface` attribute, for newly added child element, set the `implementation` attribute to the name of the class that implements the specified interface.
+    * If the extension point was declared using the `interface` attribute, for newly added child element, set the `implementation` attribute to the class's name that implements the specified interface.
     * If the extension point was declared using the `beanClass` attribute, for newly added child element, set all attributes annotated with the [`@Attribute`](upsource:///platform/util/src/com/intellij/util/xmlb/annotations/Attribute.java) annotations in the specified bean class.